Jira is getting a fresh new look and navigation

 If you attempt to add an invalid epic-link relationship, an error message will appear.

-View affected issues
+View affected work items

 Learn more about advanced searching in Jira.